taeruh/mbqc_scheduling/README.md

 The wording of the implementation is oriented at MBQC and Pauli tracking - the latter defines the partial time ordering - since this is the application we had in mind.
-In the [mbqc_scheduling crate] is the implementation as a Rust library (however without any guarantees regarding API stability).
-You probably want to use it through this [Python package], which is an extension of the [Pauli tracker package] including an interface to the [mbqc_scheduling crate].
+In the [mbqc_scheduling crate] is the implementation as a Rust library (however without any guarantees regarding API stability (if there are enough users of the Rust API, I might consider stabilizing it; it also has a CLI).
+You probably want to use it through this [Python package] (probably in connection with the [Pauli tracker package]).

 [mbqc_scheduling crate]: https://github.com/taeruh/mbqc_scheduling/tree/main/mbqc_scheduling
 [Python package]: https://github.com/taeruh/mbqc_scheduling/tree/main/pauli_tracker/python_lib#readme